brooth/jeta-site/mysite/home/markdown/event-bus.md

 ### Priority

-It's allowed to order the handler by priority.
-The handlers with higher priority will be invoked first:
+It's allowed to order the handlers by priority.
+Handlers with higher priority will be invoked first:

     :::java
     @Subscribe(priority = 146)
     protected void onMessage(Message msg) {
     }

+Handlers with the same priority are invoked randomly.

 ### Filters

-You can add filters to the handlers in order to reject unwanter messages:
+You can use handler filters in order to reject unwanter messages:

     :::java
     @Subscribe(filters = { OddFilter.class })
     protected void onMessage(Message msg) {
     }

-For the illustration, let's print `OddFilter`:
+For the illustration, the print of `OddFilter` would be:

     :::java
-    public static class OddFilter implements Filter<Message> {
+    public class OddFilter implements Filter<Message> {
-        public boolean accepts(Object master, String methodName, Message msg) {
+        public boolean accepts(Object master, String methodName, MyMessage msg) {
             return msg.id() % 2 != 0;
         }
     }

-Two filters are available out of the box, by `id` and by message `topic`.
+Two filters are available out of the box, by `id` and by `topic`.
 You can define them via `@Subscribe` annotation:

     :::java
     @Subscribe(id = {2, 4}, topic = {"two", "four"})
     protected void onMessage(Message msg) {
     }

-<span class="label label-info">Note</span> To make `id` and `topic` filters possible, all the messages must implement `Message` interface or extend `BaseMessage` abstact class.
+<span class="label label-info">Note</span> To make `id` and `topic` filters possible, all the messages must implement `Message` interface or extend `BaseMessage` class.

 ### MetaFilters

-As it mentioned in the previous articles, `Jeta` is designed to detect the errors at compile-time as far as possible.
+As it mentioned in the previous articles, `Jeta` is designed to detect errors at compile-time as far as possible.
+With plain filters this principle work with message types.
+Let's say we have a filter that work with a particular message type:

-todo: an exam that doesn't work with simple filters with generics.
+    :::java
+    public class MyMessage extends BaseMessage {
+    }

+    public class MyFilter implements Filter<MyMessage> {
+        public boolean accepts(Object master, String methodName, Message msg) {
+            //...
+        }
+    }

+If we try to use this filter on a method that accepts not assigneble from `MyMessage` class as the event, the code won't be compiled.
+But what if we need a filter that checks the master as well.
+You can do that with filters using `instaceof` opetator at runtime, but `MetaFilter` allows you to make checks at compile-time:

+    :::java
+    @MetaFilter(emitExpression = "$m.getTheNumber() % 2 == 0")
+    public interface EvenMetaFilter extends Filter {}

+`$m` is replaced with the master class, that uses this filter, well, if the master doesn't have `getTheNumber` method it will fail during compilation.
+You can also use `$e` to get access to the message.

+### MetaHelper

+You can use either Jeta's basic implementation of `EventBus` - `org.brooth.jeta.eventbus.BaseEventBus` or implement your own.
+Also, you can you single instance of the bus or create many.
+Nevertheless, you must pass an instance of the bus to the controller.
+Let's create a helper method for:

+    :::java
+    public static SubscriptionHandler registerSubscriber(Object master) {
+        return new SubscriberController<>(metasitory, master).registerSubscriber(bus);
+    }

+You should definitely follow [this link](/guide/meta-helper) if you are still not familiar with `MetaHelper`.